-After 1848 and through the decade of the 1850s, an estimated 1.5 million ethnic Germans immigrated to America, especially to the Midwest.
+After 1848 and through the decade of the 1850s, an estimated 1.5 million ethnic Germans immigrated to America, especially the Midwest.
 Truly self-evident, these were the "free-thinkers," the best and the brightest, the "Flower of the German Nation."

 The American Civil War halted the many migration streams from Europe to the East Coast of America.
 And after the war, ethnic German migration resumed but at a slower pace.
 But, the 48ers had left their legacy amongst the family members they left behind.
 And, their descendants constituted the next wave.

 What did the Forty-Eighters contribute to America and specifically Davenport?
 Germanische Kultur; brains and brawn; and hardworking families to farm our prairie.
-Perhaps the best known contribution was das Turnvereign, the Turners, who sponsored die Schuetzenverein or the Shooting Club.
-Organized in 1862, the club built the Schuetzenpark in west Davenport above Telegraph Road complete with a dance hall, a music pavilion, refreshment stands, a bowling alley, a roller coaster, a zoo, athletic and picnic grounds, and an inn which attracted in excess of 10,000 persons at a time for special events like the Saengerfest.
+Perhaps best known contribution is das Turnvereign, the Turners, who sponsored die Schuetzenverein or Shooting Club.
+Organized in 1862, the club built the Schuetzenpark west of Davenport above Telegraph Road complete with a dance hall, a music pavilion, refreshment stands, a bowling alley, a roller coaster, a zoo, athletic and picnic grounds, and an inn which attracted in excess of 10,000 persons at a time for special events like the Saengerfest.
 And, the descendants of the Forty-Eighters continued to write back to the Fatherland, enticing their German brethren to come to Iowa.

 The German immigration to Davenport during the fifties brought about the most homogenous settlement of Forty-eighters in the United States.In 1850 already, there were estimates that about one third of Davenport's 2,000 inhabitants were German.
 Since the influx of Schleswig-Holsteiners did not stop until 1857, one can easily imagine how German-looking Davenport was by the end of the decade.
 It was no wonder then that these immigrants would leave a huge cultural imprint on Davenport, soon making it the most German city in the Midwest.